If we don’t answer your question below, please send us an enquiry form!

 - Instore Assistant

-Yes, we pride ourselves on the fact that the QHERE app is completely free for users.
+Yes, we pride ourselves on the fact that the QHERE app is completely free for patients.

 You can still benefit from QHERE even if you don’t have a smartphone to use the app.

-When you visit a store that uses QHERE, the receptionist or assistant will be able to add you onto the remote queue and you will still be able to receive updates through text messages, just as other customer do.
+When you visit a healthcare provider that uses QHERE, a member of staff will be able to add you to the remote queue, and you will still be able to receive updates via text, just as other patients do.

 It’s really very simple.
 After you have downloaded and logged into the app, you will be directed to the QHERE homepage.

-On the homepage, you will instantly see the map, the small blue QHERE logos mark which stores are currently using the QHERE app.
+On the homepage, you will instantly see the map and the small blue marks which indicate the providers that are currently using the QHERE app.

-Simply click the blue logo on the store that you want to visit and from there the choice to queue remotely or book an appointment will appear.
+Simply click the blue logo on the provider that you want to visit, and from there, the selection of services will be shown, followed by the choice to queue remotely or book an appointment will appear.

-You can simply visit your favourite stores, as you normally would, and advise them that you have heard of QHERE, by all means, highlight our app’s unique qualities, and show them our website, we would be very grateful!
+You can simply visit your favourite clinics, as you normally would, and advise them that you have heard of QHERE.
+By all means, highlight our app’s unique qualities, and show them our website.
+We would be very grateful!

-We are currently creating a referral program which will host a range of benefits for referring your favourite stories AND other users to QHERE, stay tuned!
+We are currently creating a referral program which will host a range of benefits for referring your favourite clinics and centres AND other patients to QHERE.
+Stay tuned!